-Our Rooftop opens at 5 pm
+The Rooftop bar opens at 4 pm

 SIGNATURE craft COCKTAILS